-Australian black and white landscape photographer Alex Bond hand prints his fibre based silver gelatin prints.
+Australian landscape photographer Alex Bond hand prints his fibre based silver gelatin prints.
 Using a wooden field camera and sheet film, Alex Bond continues his traditional darkroom practice.

 “I go for long walks in the bush or along the coast with my wooden field camera, taking a few sheets of film, a tripod and sometimes a tent and food.
 I like to take my time to absorb the environment, to rediscover and to reconnect.